appmonsterv5/Robotics-Simulation-Python/README.md

 ### 2. Upload ESP32 Code

-- Copy the following files to the ESP32 using ampy, Thonny, or WebREPL:
+- Copy the following files from `src/ESP_code/` to the ESP32 using ampy, Thonny, or WebREPL:
   - `boot.py`
   - `main.py`
   - `config.py`
   - `utils.py`
   - `algorithms/OuterLine.py (copy OuterLine.py directly to the ESP32)`
-  - `algorithms/AStar.py (Copy AStar.py directly to the ESP32)`
+  - `algorithms/AStar.py (copy Astar.py directly to the ESP32)`

 ### 3. Configure Wi-Fi

-- Edit `boot.py` and set your Wi-Fi SSID and password.
+- Edit `src/ESP_code/boot.py` and set your Wi-Fi SSID and password.
 - On boot, ESP32 will connect to Wi-Fi and print its IP address.

 ### 4. Webots Setup